KimikaTeorikoa/python-notes-tccm/contents/useful_libs.md

 It is built on top of `numpy`, i.e., it mainly uses numpy arrays as the main data structure.

-`scipy` is organized in submodules, each one with a specific purpose, which are imported separately as,
+`scipy` is organized in submodules, each one with a specific purpose, which can be imported separately as,

 ```python
 import scipy.submodulename